Please submit a feature such as a book review or an interview with an author or editor. It has to be flash fiction-related. 500 words max.

 Vestal Review, the oldest continuously running magazine for flash fiction (since 2000), is looking for a first reader to join our editorial team.
 It’s a non-paying job, but you will gain valuable experience in this exciting field of magazine publishing.

 - Love of flash fiction

 Please attach your bio and the application letter in a single file.
-Make sure to include your Twitter and other social media handles.

 It might sound obvious, but please read the instructions before submitting.

 If you are a Vestal Review alumni, please submit your publishing news to us.
 Don't forget to include the links.
 Please limit your news to two.